RM-002 – Vulnerability Management

 1. Information Technology Services (ITS) and the Office of Cybersecurity has a goal to provide secure IT systems and services in order to protect organizational information assets, as well as the privacy of employees, students, contractors, and other members of the UTHSC community.

-2. The timely and consistent application of vendor-supplied security patches or mitigation of a reported vulnerability are critical components in protecting the network, systems, and data from damage or loss due to threats such as worms, viruses, data loss, or other types of external or internal attacks.
+2. The timely and consistent application of vendor-supplied security patches or mitigation of a reported vulnerability are critical components in protecting the network, systems, and data from damage or loss due to threats such as worms, viruses, data loss, and other types of external or internal attacks.

 Severity Level